See Trip Ideas

 Experience the dazzling display of competitive dancers in brilliantly coloured regalia representing legends and lore.
 Listen to the haunting beat of the drum, and songs about warriors, respect and social life passed down by the elders for generations.
 Sample Indigenous fare and admire authentic artwork, crafts, carving, beadwork and jewelry.

-Witness fire dancers at the Akwesasne International Pow Wow on Cornwall Island in early May.
+Witness fire dancers at the Akwesasne International Pow Wow on Cornwall Island in early May and arts and crafts during the Odawa Pow Wow near Ottawa.
 Celebrate the rich arts heritage of the Six Nations of Grand River at the Champion of Champions Pow Wow near Brantford in July, featuring dancers from across Canada and the US.
+The 23rd annual Mississaugas of Scugog Island Pow Wow takes place July 21-22.
 Experience traditional song, dance, craft and food of the Chippewas of Rama First Nation Pow Wow, near Orillia in mid-August.

-Late August marks the colourful and vibrant annual Three Fires Homecoming Pow Wow of the Mississaugas of the New Credit in Hagersville, near Hamilton, as well as the Algonquins Of Pikwàkanagàn Traditional Pow Wow celebrating Algonquin culture on the shores of the Bonnechere River and Golden Lake in the Ottawa Valley.
+Late August marks the Algonquins Of Pikwàkanagàn Traditional Pow Wow celebrating Algonquin culture on the shores of the Bonnechere River and Golden Lake in the Ottawa Valley.

 Visit the Museum of Ontario Archaeology in London for the annual Native Harvest Festival and Pow Wow with family activities and hands-on workshops in mid-September or learn about the Anishinaabek from the great Mississauga Nation (which includes the Odawa, Ojibwa, and Algonquin peoples) at the Curve Lake First Nation Pow Wow, near Buckhorn in the Kawarthas.